Tax savings for the self-employed

 It’s tax season, and you know what that means: doomsday is upon us!
 The earth is cracking, fire rains down from the sky, and you actually have to finish your bookkeeping.

 Okay, maybe I’m exaggerating.
-But most freelancers do feel like tax season is the most stressful time of year, especially when it comes to figuring out their tax prep.
+But most self-employed people do feel like tax season is the most stressful time of year, especially when it comes to figuring out their tax prep.
 Because this is definitely not something you learn in school.

 Which is why we’re breaking down everything you need to do to prepare for your taxes.
 Whether you file your taxes yourself or hire a tax person, follow these steps and you’ll be cruising through tax season without a single piece of brimstone getting in your way.